ivanlau1357/my-express/README.md

   ```
   docker:
   ```
-  1. run docker-compose build
+  1. run docker-compose build --no-cache
-  2. run docker-compose -p stock up -d or
+  2. run docker-compose up

-  1. directly docker-compose up
+  if you see mongoDB connection error, please check through mongoDB session and restart the container
   ```

   mongoDB:
   ```
-  1. After you start the docker, please use below comment to access mongoDB docker exec -it [Container ID] bash
+  1. After you start the docker, if showing connection error, please use below comment to add user permission to access mongoDB docker ps --> find mongo Container ID docker exec -it [Container ID] bash
   2. Access mongoDB
       mongo